What Is a Crumple Zone and How Does It Work

 Today most race cars are designed with crumple zones, just like passenger vehicles.
 Many of these cars take things a step further and insert specialized foam material behind the crumple surfaces to slow impacts even more.
 By taking special measures to reduce the intensity of a crash as much as possible, race car drivers are safer than ever today.

-Consider Crumple Zones and Other Safety Features When Buying Used
+Consider Crumple Zone and Other Safety Features When Buying a Used Car

 If you're thinking of buying a used vehicle, consider what safety features you're getting with your purchase.
 Some of the oldest vehicles won't come with crumple zones, which means you'll be in more danger when you drive.
 You might end up with a vehicle that lacks airbags and other safety sensors and systems that come on modern vehicles.
 Look at the list of features that come with any vehicle you're considering purchasing and avoid a vehicle that will put you in more danger when you drive.
 You should also look at the car history report for the vehicle so you can see if it's been in a major accident already, so you can avoid that as well.